Canon FD 300mm f/4 Lens Review

 I always knew that this was a good lens and these tests verify that sharpness and resolution aren't much different to my EF 400mm f/5.6.
 However, the colours and contrast with the EF 400mm f/5.6 are probably a little better.
 The one thing that did strike me was the severe vignetting in bright scenes with the FD 300mm f/4, such as the Buddha's head.

 Bokeh is acceptable, but not great.
-If you look at the grass in the background behind the cow in the sample photos above, the bokeh sn't that smooth and there are some strange artefacts.
+If you look at the grass in the background behind the cow in the sample images above, the bokeh sn't that smooth and there are some strange artefacts.

 There is a slot on the lens that accepts 34mm drop-in filters.
 I just have the 1x Regular filter that was supplied with new lenses.